KunjapurLab/N-terminal-cluster-stability/README.md

 ## Citations
 If you utilize these scripts, please cite:
-Sen et al. Biorxiv (2025) "Combinatorial mutagenesis of N-terminal sequences in E. coli reveals unexpected N-degron stability determinants."
+Sen et al. Biorxiv (2025).
+"Combinatorial mutagenesis of N-terminal sequences reveals unexpected and expanded stability determinants of the Escherichia coli N-degron pathway."
+OR
 Sen et al., Methods In Enzymology (2025).
 "Developing a flow cytometric method to evaluate the stability of protein N-termini."

 At the moment, these publications are in the preparation & submission phase.